-High Ground's new Community Contributors program takes passionate Memphians and gives them the skills to find and report stories that acknowledge their neighborhoods' struggles but focus on their resilience.
+High Ground's new Community Correspondents program takes passionate Memphians and gives them the skills to find and report stories that acknowledge their neighborhoods' struggles but focus on resilience.

-Most media coverage of severely disinvested neighborhoods focus on problems, like crime, without exploring the causes or innovative solutions neighborhood leaders are using to combat challenges.
+Most media coverage of disinvested neighborhoods center problems like crime without exploring the causes or solutions neighborhood leaders are using to combat challenges.

-The Community Contributors program poses that the best people to craft neighborhood narratives are residents, as both quoted sources and the journalists citing them.
+The Community Correspondents program posits that the best people to craft neighborhood narratives are residents.
+They should be both quoted sources and the journalists citing them.

-Across the U.S., journalism has a problem with representation.
+Across the United States, journalism has a problem with representation.
 Newsrooms are dominated

 by white, college-educated men.
 With a lack of diversity among those who tell the stories comes a lack of nuanced narratives that fully and accurately reflect the lived experience of diverse communities.

-Soon, eight Memphians from four different communites will submit their first story drafts as freelance, neighborhood-based reporters.
-A few members of this inaugural contributors class came with previous writing experience.
+Soon, eight Memphians from four different communities will submit their first story drafts as freelance, neighborhood-based reporters.
+A few members of this inaugural class came with previous writing experience.
 Most did not.

 The cohort includes Monique Rials and Teddy King of Frayser, Ian Randolph and Leigh Tatum of The Heights, Alexandria Moore and Ashleigh Mayfield of Orange Mound, and Ramona Springfield and Ivy Arnold of South Memphis.

-Their first stories center a wide range of topic like adaptive reuse of churches, access to life insurance in low-income communities and an ode to corner stores.
+Their first stories spotlight a wide range of topic, including adaptive reuse of churches, access to life insurance in low-income communities, and an ode to corner stores.

-Micaela Watts, reporter for The Commercial Appeal, served as trainer for the inaugural Community Contributors program.
+Micaela Watts, reporter for The Commercial Appeal, served as trainer for the inaugural Community Correspondents program.
 The program included eight residents from four Memphis neighborhoods.
 (Cat Evans)

 Randolph is the founder and president of the Holmes Street Neighborhood Association, which represents one of several distinct communities in The Heights.
-He's spent years in community development and neighborhood building, from penning a Holmes Street newsletter to chairing the board of the Memphis Housing Authority.
+He's spent years in community development and neighborhood building.
+He pens a Holmes Street newsletter and has chaired the board of the Memphis Housing Authority.
 He's lived in affluent and low-income neighborhoods and has friends and colleagues from both.

 “What I found with my more affluent friends is that they typically did not understand people in low-income situations,” said Randolph.

-“I thought that the stories that I could tell would be interesting and expose people to what it’s like to be around a different set of people," he continued.
+“I thought that the stories that I could tell would be interesting and expose people to what it’s like to be around a different set of people," he said of his motivation to become a community correspondent.
 “I would like people to have a better understanding of each other.
 For the people in The Heights, I want to encourage them to make the neighborhood better.”

-The contributors program launched with a four-week intensive course on the basics of storytelling and reporting.
-On November 23, the contributors will wrap up two weeks of mentoring with seasoned reporters before submitting their first drafts.
+The correspondents program launched with a four-week intensive course on the basics of storytelling and reporting.
+On November 23, the correspondent will wrap up two weeks of mentoring with seasoned reporters before submitting their first drafts.